 Without ControlPersist, once the first SSH session you establish is closed, all additional sessions on that connection are disconnected too.
 This can guide a diversity of unusual behavior: if you exit the first SSH shell while other sessions share the connection, the process will hang.
 But, on the other hand, if you perform a Ctrl-C, SSH will abruptly stop all of those other sessions.

-Add the SSH Key on Gitlab, it’s an easy task, and it takes only a few minutes.
-And same our time, because don’t need to enter the user and password and also still secure.
+Adding the SSH Key on Gitlab, it’s an easy task, and it takes only a few minutes.
+And the same time, we don’t need to enter the user and password, and also still secure.

-Also, after adding the GitLab SSH Key, we can do more and speed up actions like clone and push.
+Also, after adding the GitLab SSH Key, we can do more and speed up actions like clone and pushing.